codeequity/codeEquity/docs/raw-ceManual.md

-Note that CodeEquity has a separate testing app for GitHub, called "ceTester", described in the **Testing** Section below.  ceTester generates GitHub activity under a separate testing account through the GitHub Octokit API, and so requires it's own set of app credentials.
+Note that CodeEquity has a separate testing app for GitHub, called "ceTester", described in the **Testing** Section below.  ceTester generates GitHub activity under a separate testing account through the GitHub GraphQL API, and so requires it's own set of app credentials.
 These are stored as siblings to the credentials for the main CodeEquity App for GitHub.

 ##### Installation client for Octokit (refreshed hourly by CE Server)